96boards/documentation/consumer/imx7-96/guides/software-guide.md

 Images in **03.01 – Card Images** can be programmed directly to SD/MMC cards with **dd** or Win32DiskImager per instructions in the [i.MX7 96Boards Meerkat<sup>®</sup> User Guide](../guides/user-guide.md)

-Images in “03.02 – Card Contents” can be downloaded to the VM extracted.
+Images in **03.02 – Card Contents** can be downloaded to the VM extracted.
 These images can be written to cards using the **mk_meerkat_sd** script included in their respective directories.

 #	Building the graphical image